Easy to navigate

 The shows that cost money typically have a fee for each episode.
 However, many also have the option for a season pass.
 This can reduce the total cost of watching a full season of a show.

 There is a section that lets you look only at the videos that Prime is offering for free.
 This feature eliminates some of the guesswork and makes it easier to find some of the free content.

 The Bottom Line

 The Amazon Fire TV Stick is small and easily plugs into the USB port on your television.
-Once in place, follow the onscreen directions to set it up.
+Once in place, follow the on-screen directions to set it up.
 From here, you can see the interface which is fast and relatively simple to learn and navigate.

 The content selection is fast with this stick, ensuring there is something for everyone.
 With Amazon Prime, there are many books, movies, shows, and other media options that come with this service without an extra charge.
-The apps you can choose from continues to grow.
+The apps you can choose from continue to grow.

 This stick performs well and has the hardware to back it up.
 There are a few rough edges, but it is possible to work around these when taking full advantage of the stick’s features.